-7. Activities
+7.ACTIVITIES

-7.1 The accreditation and review activities undertaken by EQ-Arts will cover the following levels:
+7.1 The assessment and enhancement review activities undertaken by EQ-Arts will cover the following levels:

-Institution

-This will focus on the effectiveness of the institution's own quality assurance and enhancement systems to achieve the stated aims and objectives.
+Institution This will focus on the effectiveness of the institution's own quality assurance and enhancement systems to achieve the stated aims and objectives.

-Unit

-This will focus on the degree to which an academic unit such as a a Faculty, Department or School is delivering a range of academic provision that meets the academic objectives set out for it.
+Unit This will focus on the degree to which a Faculty, Department or academic objectives set out for it.